 Constantly assess the wildlife around you.
 If you see signs of disturbance move away quietly

 After your paddle

 Our waterways are home to many invasive species and we need to stop them spreading wherever possible.
-When you’re out and about on the water your boat and clothing can pick up fragments of plants and tiny creatures that we don’t want in another stretch of canal or river.
+When you're out and about on the water your small craft and clothing can pick up fragments of plants and tiny creatures that we don't want in another stretch of canal or river.